-We used the Square reader, which Square will sent to you for free (they do charge a 2.75% per swipe fee—we ended up having less than $10 in fees for the whole sale).
-And you download the app to your phone and then swipe their card—they sign, and done!
+We used the Square reader, which Square will send to you for free (they do charge a 2.75% per swipe fee—we ended up having less than $10 in fees for the whole sale).
+You download the app to your phone and then swipe their card—they sign, and done!
 SO much easier than counting out change.

 We had so many people come up and tell us that our sale was so organized.
 They kept saying how it was a pleasure to walk around and shop.
 That’s what you want to hear!
 You want to keep people looking around!
 We used as many shelves and tables as we could, and grouped things by category.
 When we ran out of tables, we improvised and put out large boxes to display items.